-- $\scriptstyle ightarrow$ The Board has designated Mr. Chan, the CFO of the Company as the Head of ESGC. - $\scriptstyle \checkmark$ As one of the Senior Leadership team members, Mr. Chan has been tasked to lead the ESGC with the following key responsibility areas:- - Identify, evaluate and manage environmental impacts arising from business operations; and - Identify, address and improve on workforce environment and social well-being.
+MCCG Step-Up Practices Applications by VSTECS Step Up Practice 4.5 $\scriptstyle\checkmark$ The Board has designated Mr. Chan, the CFO of the Company as the Head of ESGC.
+A designated person within management to provide dedicated focus to manage As one of the Senior Leadership team members, Mr. Chan has been tasked to lead the ESGC with the following key responsibility areas:- sustainability strategically.
+Identify, evaluate and manage environmental impacts arising from business operations; and Identify, address and improve on workforce environment and social well-being.